axisgroup/evaluation-toolkit/4.Conduct-the-test/Research-Methods/UsabilityTesting/README.md

 A more comprehensive checklist : https://www.nngroup.com/articles/usability-test-checklist/

-### How do you do it?

-This is a simple checklist that can apply to every usability test session you’ll ever perform.
-This has been borrowed [UXPin's ebook on usability testing](https://www.uxpin.com/studio/blog/new-usability-testing-kit-ready-download-free/).
+The following a simple checklist of steps to be followed that can apply to almost any usability test session you’ll ever perform.
+This has been borrowed [UXPin's free ebook on usability testing](https://www.uxpin.com/studio/blog/new-usability-testing-kit-ready-download-free/).

 #### Pre-test activities